ExerentPrime/Rivenvale/README.md

 # Join the Rivenvale Workshop Discord Server

 Join Discord to stay updated with the latest news or discuss any issues.
-Join now:
+## 🌟 Invite Link
 ```
 discord.gg/Jgc3WnEQhq
 ```